ckeditor/ckeditor5/docs/getting-started/index.md

 When checking how to integrate CKEditor&nbsp;5 with your framework, you can follow these steps:

-1. **Check whether an [official integration](#official-wysiwyg-editor-integrations) exists.**

-	There are four official integrations now: for {@link getting-started/integrations/react React}, {@link getting-started/integrations/angular Angular}, {@link getting-started/integrations/vuejs-v2 Vue.js 2.x}, and {@link getting-started/integrations/vuejs-v3 Vue.js 3.x}.
-2. **If not, search for community-driven integrations.** Most of them are available on [npm](https://www.npmjs.com/).
+* If no official integrations (listed above) are available, search for community-driven integrations.
+Most of them are available on [npm](https://www.npmjs.com/).
-3. **If none exists, integrate CKEditor&nbsp;5 with your framework by yourself.**
+* If none exists, integrate CKEditor&nbsp;5 with your framework by yourself.

-	CKEditor&nbsp;5 offers {@link getting-started/legacy-getting-started/predefined-builds predefined builds} that expose a rich JavaScript API, which you can use to {@link getting-started/legacy-getting-started/editor-lifecycle#creating-an-editor-with-create create editors} and {@link getting-started/getting-and-setting-data#setting-the-editor-data-with-setdata control them}.
+CKEditor&nbsp;5 offers {@link getting-started/legacy-getting-started/predefined-builds predefined builds} that expose a rich JavaScript API, which you can use to {@link getting-started/legacy-getting-started/editor-lifecycle#creating-an-editor-with-create create editors} and {@link getting-started/getting-and-setting-data#setting-the-editor-data-with-setdata control them}. -->

-### Compatibility with CSS frameworks

-CKEditor&nbsp;5 is compatible with popular CSS frameworks such as [Bootstrap](https://getbootstrap.com/) or [Foundation](https://get.foundation/).
-Such integrations, however, often require additional changes and adjustments that we have gathered {@link getting-started/integrations/css in this guide}. -->

 ## Want to remove the "Powered by CKEditor" logo?

-Check the dedicated {@link support/managing-ckeditor-logo branding} guide.
+IF you came here looking for a guide on how to suppress the branding logo, check the dedicated {@link support/managing-ckeditor-logo branding} guide.